-Proposed Development: Ad dress: Design Element Credit Point Available Credit Points Claimed Comments 1.
+Pro Proposed Development: Address: , u.
+5501 Design Element Credit Point Available Credit Points Claimed Comments 1.
 Orientation - longest axis east west.
 10 Orientation of dwelling excluding gara ge and any a ssociated st orage area.
 2. North facing courtyard (or balcony for upper floor apartments), and main living areas.
 12.5 Windows to living areas occupying a min 50% of the north facing wall.
-12.5 A roof overhang is to be provided beyond the main living area windows which is of a sufficient depth to provide shading to these openings during summer but which does not project to an extent so as to unreasonably block direct solar access during the winter months (e.g. for full height sliding doors, solid roofing is not to extend more than 2.4m beyond the sliding doors).
-3. Windows to bedrooms minimised in area and south facing.
+12.5 A roof overhang is to be provided bey sufficient depth to provide shading to not project to an extent so as to unrewinter months (e.g. for full height slict than 2.4m beyond the sliding doors). these opening easonably blo gs during su ock direct so mmer but which does lar access during the 3.
+Windows to bedrooms minimised in area and south facing.
 One bedroom window is permitted to face north.
-15 The available points are apportioned contained within each respective dwell incorporates two bedrooms each with a third bedroom with a window facing e ling.
-For exam south facing mple, a 3 be windows (n edroom dwelling which ninimised in area) and 4.
-Eastern and western walls are either blank or only have openings to non-habitable utility rooms.
-10 (east) , , , , , 10 (west) It is acknowledged that windows may need to be located on eastern or western facing walls for the purpose of cross ventilation.
-Where a secondary window to a habitable room is located on an eastern or western wall and is kept beneath 1 square metre in area, points will not be deducted for such windows.
-Where the only window to a habitable room is located on an eastern or western facing wall, 5 points will be deducted for each opening, irrespective of size.
+15 The available points are apportioned between the number of bedrooms that are contained within each respective dwelling.
+For example, a 3 bedroom dwelling which incorporates two bedrooms each with south facing windows (minimised in area) and a third bedroom with a window facing east or west would achieve a score of 10 points.
+4. Eastern and western walls are either blank or only have openings to non-habitable utility rooms.
+10 (east) 10 (west) It is acknowledged that windows may in walls for the purpose of cross ventilating room is located on an eastern or west area, points will not be deducted for se ion.
+Where a ern wall and secondary is kept bene window to a habitable Where the only window to a habitable room is located on an eastern or western facing wall, 5 points will be deducted for each opening, irrespective of size.